February 10-12, 2012 ~ The Wigwam - Litchfield Park, Arizona

-Masters of Western and Native American Art Showcased at Historic Wigwam Resort.
+Masters of Western and Native American Art Showcased at The Wigwam.

-The Wigwam Festival of Art, hosted by the legendary Wigwam resort, and sponsored by the Western Art Collector Magazine, will provide you with three days of world-class art and exciting entertainment, all in an elegant outdoor setting.
+The Wigwam Festival of Art, hosted by The Wigwam, and sponsored by the Western Art Collector Magazine, will provide you with three days of world-class art and exciting entertainment, all in an elegant outdoor setting.
 This event draws award-winning master artists of Western, Native American and Southwestern genres.
 You'll find contemporary bronze sculptures by Kim Obrzut, one of the first American Indian women to work in bronze, western bronze sculptures by Tim Harmon, and beautiful bronze and stone sculpture creations from Mike Greenfield, which reveal the soul of the stone and the spirit of the people.

 Mike GreenfieldThis year, the featured artist is Sharon Brening who is known for her sensitive portraits of everyday Native American life.
 Her oils often depict Native children and elders.
 She is a member of the Western Artists of America, a prestigious invitational member group of artisans dedicated to preserving America's western heritage.
 Sharon won the gold medal for oil painting at the Annual Western Artists of America show and sale in Texas.